Français | English | Español

 Language.
 English is the language spoken in all three countries, but Welsh and Irish are spoken in some areas of these two countries.

 The flag of England is the Union Jack comprising England, Scotland, Wales and Northern Ireland.
 Southern Ireland is a republic and the flag is green, white and gold.
 The flag of Wales is the red dragon.

 Flowers.
 The rose is the symbol of England, the shamrock of Ireland and the daffodil and the leek of Wales.

 Ethnicity of the countries. - The forebears of the English were the Anglo Saxons.
 England was known as the Dowry of Mary till the Reformation of the sixteenth century.
 St George is the patron saint of England. - Ireland was the land of St Patrick and known as the island of saints and scholars in medieval times. - Wales was the land of St David and the Celtic saints.

 --- Personnel of the EIW Province.

-* Communities There are 2 communities in Ireland, both in Dublin composed of 6 sisters.
-There is 1 community in Wales composed of 2 sisters.
-There are 8 communities in England composed of the remainder of the sisters.
-There are 4 Sisters who live alone but are attached to a community.
+* Communities There are 1 communitie in Ireland, both in Dublin.
+There is 1 community in Wales.
+There are 4 communities in England composed of the remainder of the sisters.
+There are Sisters who live alone but are attached to a community.